6 Parenting Resolutions You Can Keep in 2022

 6. Prioritize Weekly Family Meetings

-A new year often means a new hockey schedule, new gymnastics classes or a changed-up carpool—all these arrangements could take a team of professionals to manage.
+A new year often means a new hockey schedule, new gymnastics classes, or a changed-up carpool–all these arrangements could take a team of professionals to manage.
 Even those of us facing the same old routines would probably appreciate a little assistance to ensure everyone is where they need to be at the right time.

 That’s where a family meeting comes in.

 Set aside a few minutes each week at a regular time, such as Sunday evenings, to meet as a family and get on the same page.
 Not only is this a time to tackle the logistics of scheduling, but this is a time to problem solve family issues as well.
-Whether the dog keeps getting into the trash can or your children are having trouble keeping their shared space clean, you can discuss all of these issues and more in a calm and thoughtful way at a family meeting.
+Whether the dog keeps getting into the trash or your children are having trouble keeping their shared space clean, you can discuss all of these issues and more in a calm and thoughtful way at family meetings.

 Note: For Positive Parenting Solutions Members, revisit Session 6 for in-depth details on how to effectively host and implement family meetings.